AlexsLemonade/refinebio/README.md

 #### Services

-`refinebio` also depends on Postgres and Nomad.
-Postgres can be run in a local Docker container, but Nomad must be run on your development machine.
+`refinebio` also depends on Postgres.
+Postgres can be run in a local Docker container

 ##### Postgres